GaviGuy/EditorChanges/README.md

 Use it to enable individual features of this plugin and to set new keys to use in the flight path editor

 *note: due to the way SRXD codes controls for the flight editor, a more human-friendly interface for changing the controls isn't possible without a large rework of code--well beyond my expertise.*
-*for now, you'll have to use the unicode value of the key*
+*For now, you'll have to use the unicode value of the key you wish to use.*

 ## Potential Future Features
 * allow mirroring in the flight path editor